-Elinipa Elias started her career in 2011 as Reinsurance Officer with Insurance Group of Tanzania Limited.
+Ms. Elinipa Elias started her career in 2011 as Reinsurance Officer with Insurance Group of Tanzania Limited.
 She later joined MGen Tanzania Limited in 2013 as Marketing Officer and then promoted to Business Unit Manager from 2015 until when she joined Victoria Insurance Brokers in March 2018.
 She holds a Bachelor Degree in Sociology from the University of Dar es Salaam.
 She is also the holder of CII Certificate from Chartered Insurance Institute (UK) and still pursuing her Diploma at the same Institute.
+She is currently the Vice President of Tanzania Association of Insurance Brokers.